dimitri-edel/terminal_app/README.md

 The Project has been deployed on Heroku, which is a public website and can be used by many people at the same time.
 In the course that I am currently enrolled in, we have not yet gotten around to session management with Python.
 The project does not use a session or a database to store user data.
 If several users try to change the generated settings file at the same time, it will result in data inconsistency.
 The script is not intended for this purpose.
 It is intended to be copied to a particular machine and run locally.
 Heroku merely serves as a platform for presentation purposes.
 However, I will implement session management in the project later on and store the settings in the session instead of storing them in a file.
+# Linter
+The only thing that bothers me is the line length.
+The interpreters do not seem to have a problem with it.
+So I turned that option off on mine.
+Simply becasue 79 characters seems like a strong limitation.
+It would only make sense if I were coding on a smart phone, which I never would.
+The limitation impacts lengthy and descriptive names for methods and variables.
+Inside of nested loops it becomes a real problem.
+There is a solution to the problem, one can jsut add backslash at the end of the line and proceed carry in the next line, but it looks horrible.
+So please, be merciful becasue I used more than 79 columns per line in the script.
 # User stories
 ## Switching between names of location
 First you need to set the name of the location / city.
 For this, you need to enter the command **city**